 Medium density fiber is an uncommon choice for many doors, but is more environmentally friendly, as it is made from recycled wood fiber.
 Because these doors are engineered, there is a much greater choice of architectural styling available, and they are less prone to warping.

-With over 30 years of experience in Mooresville and Lake Norman, our team at G&S Contracting, Inc. has the tools, knowledge, and expertise to help you with your entry door systems.
+With 39 years of experience in Mooresville and Lake Norman, our team at G&S Contracting, Inc. has the tools, knowledge, and expertise to help you with your entry door systems.
 Call us today!